Cornell-Tech-Urban-Tech-Hub/atlas-of-urban-tech/cases/schuylkill-yards-usa/index.md

 **Life Science Specialization**.
 One of the defining factors of the Schuylkill Yards project is its focus on attracting life science companies.
 Most of the buildings have dedicated lab spaces as part of their construction plans.
 Two major healthcare networks, Penn Medicine and the Children's Hospital of Philadelphia, have heavily invested in nearby facilities to help support new biotechnology companies.

 **Creating a New Community**.
-Other major real-estate development projects have run into the problem of making a neighborhood feel monolithic.
-Projects like Hudson Yards(New York City) and Canary Wharf(London) have been ridiculed for not taking into account the existing surrounding neighborhoods.
+Real-estate projects often fight with the existing neighborhoods that surround them.
+Projects like Hudson Yards(New York City) and Canary Wharf(London) have been ridiculed for not taking into account  existing neighborhoods.

 Schuylkill Yards is unlikely to face this issue due to its geographic location.
 The entire site is surrounded by existing rail infrastructure and Drexel University.
 The land that the project is being developed on is mostly abandoned buildings and parking lots for 30th Street Station.
-Schuylkill Yards is not going to redefine a neighborhood, its going to create a completely new one.
+How Schuylkill Yards tackles this situation will be interesting because it is the only project in the area.

 **Joint University Implementation**.
 One of the biggest advantages of this project is that the land being developed is mostly owned by Drexel University.
 The university has a vested interest in developing the area surrounding its campus.
 Due to Drexel's participation, the project has avoided many of the hurdles normally associated with such a large real-estate project.
 Additionally, the University's backing has allowed for the project to be oriented towards an innovation focus.
 Tenants will have the opportunity to work closely with existing research and development programs at Drexel.